 This only means one thing; once you acquire a client you can continue to make profits from them for as long as you keep selling.

 Some of the most consumed fruits in Kenya include: – oranges, mangoes, avocado, watermelon, and pawpaw.

 You can also include beetroots in the list for cocktail juice.

-That should cater for the licences, equipment, stock, rent, electricity and salaries (in case you will be hiring).
+That should cater for the licenses, equipment, stock, rent, electricity, and salaries (in case you will be hiring).